Pandouby/M223/README.md

 ### Client Demo (Postman)
 To be able to make requests to endpoints in a manner, corresponding to how an actual client would.
 There will be a Postman export in addition to the base Project that can be used to make requests to the endpoints.
 The Postman export can be found in the root directory of the project.
+To be able to test the endpoints the user musst first login either with Admin or Member with the coresponding postman call.